 Thanks to all of you for your support to date and the pre-orders, which helped me get this collection of songs over the line.
 I am eternally grateful.

-For those on streaming sites etc, “Born From Tradition” will be made available to all streaming sites when it is officially released 31.10.2020.
+For those on streaming sites etc, fear not!
+“Born From Tradition” will be made available to all streaming sites when it is officially released 31.10.2020.
 “Trasna na gCianta” – the first single release will be available to download on Bandcamp 22.09.2020 and the official video 01.10.2020.

-Please don’t hate me for this.
-In this modern world of singles and easy listening, quick music, and free music.
+Well… In this modern world of singles and easy listening, quick music, and free music.
 All things are beginning to sound the same (to my ears anyway).
 By taking this route I am simply trying to encourage the album idea, reintroducing the kids to that “Album Moment”.
-Back then, when buying a record or an album, you made the time to listen to it.
+Back then, way back when, when buying a record or an album, meant you made the time to listen to it.
 It was a magical thing.
-Old school baby!
+It was old school baby!

 Míle bhuíochas faoin gach rud

 Based in Europe: You can pre-order your copy of the new album by clicking the link below.
 Please leave your address.